Stephen Morin: Victims

-Carrie Marie Scott and Dru Valdes

 On December 11, 1981, Morin shot Carrie Scott, 21, and Dru Valdes, 25, with a .38 caliber pistol outside a San Antonio restaurant while trying to steal Scott's car.
 Scott was shot in the back and died shortly after.
 Valdes was wounded.

 Arrest

 On December 11, 1981, just hours following Scott's murder, the police SWAT team surrounded the Sands Motel in San Antonio.
 Police stormed Morin's motel room in an attempt to arrest him, but he evaded capture by escaping through a bathroom window.
-In the room was Morin's traveling companion, Sarah Clarke, 32, as well as Pamela Jackson, who was abducted by Morin 11 days earlier.
+In the room was Morin's traveling companion, Sarah Clarke, 32, as well as Pamela Jackson, who had been abducted by Morin 11 days earlier.

 On December 12, 1981, Morin crawled out of a bush in the parking lot of a K-Mart and approached Margaret Mayfield Palm, 30, and forced her at gunpoint to drive him to a Greyhound bus station in Kerrville in order to purchase a ticket to Austin.
 Police were waiting for Morin when he arrived and he was taken into custody and transported back to San Antonio.

 On December 29, 1981, a $100,000 bond was set for Morin on the attempted capital murder charge of Dru Valdes, and he was ordered held without bond in the Bexar County jail for the capital murder charge of Carrie Scott.

 Trials

 Morin was charged with the murders of Carrie Marie Scott and Janna Bruce, since there was substantial evidence supporting his guilt in those cases.
 After withdrawing his appeals and pleading guilty, he was convicted and sentenced to death in February 1984.
 Later on, he was additionally convicted of killing Daniel, before being extradited to Colorado on charges of killing Sheila Whalen, for whose killing he was also sentenced to death at the end of 1984.
 Morin was also supposed to be later extradited to Utah to stand trial for other killings he supposedly committed there, but for reasons unknown, this never occurred.
 In total, Stephen Morin was investigated for 48 violent murders committed in the states of Utah, Colorado, Nevada, Washington, Idaho, Indiana, Missouri, Pennsylvania, Texas, New York and California.
-In Nevada alone, Morin was tested for involvement in 8 murders.
+In Nevada alone, Morin was tested for involvement in eight murders.